 The Importance of Representation

 The vast majority of tenants facing eviction are not represented by counsel.
 A 1998 study of 400 eviction cases in Los Angeles found that tenants were represented by attorneys in only 11 cases (2.8 percent).
 Landlords, in contrast, were represented in 290 of those 400 cases (72.5 percent).
 Having a lawyer makes a tremendous difference in an eviction case.
 Without a lawyer, tenants are almost always evicted.
-A study by ICLC Board Member and UCLA Law Professor Gary Blasi followed 150 randomly selected tenants who did not have lawyers, and found none of them (0%) won at trial.
+A study by ICLC Board of Advisors Member and UCLA Law Professor Gary Blasi followed 150 randomly selected tenants who did not have lawyers, and found none of them (0%) won at trial.
 Another study found that tenants who are represented by counsel are more likely than landlords to favorably settle their case or to win at trial.

 Inner City Law Center is part of a collaborative project that provide representation to low-income tenants facing eviction.